80characters/craftsman/README.md

 Contributors: 80characters

 == Description ==
-Additional energy for a wordpress theme
+Additional energy for a wordpress theme.
+Which created by "80chars.com".

 == Installation ==